uniselectImage

 3. Good graduate prospects

-As the industry is evolving, demand for graduates with the technical and creative ability to work in this area is set to increase.
-Today’s difficult job market is pretty open for those in robotics, meaning you should be able to find professional work after graduating.
-Starting salaries for graduates of the subject area can be pretty high, too.
+As the industry is evolving, the demand for graduates with the technical and creative ability to work in this area is set to increase.
+Today’s challenging job market is pretty open for those in robotics, meaning you should be able to find professional work after graduating.
+Starting salaries for graduates of the subject area are pretty high, too.

 4. Combine other interests

-Robotics is an interdisciplinary degree where your learning will overlap with other scientific fields such as mechanical engineering, computer science, nanotechnology, bioengineering and cognitive psychology.
+Robotics is an interdisciplinary degree where your learning will overlap with other scientific fields such as artificial intelligence, mechanical engineering, computer science, nanotechnology, bioengineering and cognitive psychology.

 Many courses give you flexibility in module choice, so you can tailor your degree to the areas that interest you most – whether that be virtual reality or sustainable electrical energy, for instance.